Best Hikes in Chattahoochee-Oconee National Forests (GA)

 Mount Yonah Trail*** – 4.2 miles out and back

 The Mount Yonah trail is easily accessible from Georgia Highway 75 between Cleveland and Helen.
 It’s a relatively short trail at 2.1 miles, but some sections of the trail are steep enough to get a good little workout.
 Just right if you just want to spend an hour or two outdoors.
-The trail is leads to the top of Mt.
+The trail leads to the top of Mt.
 Yonah and provides very scenic views of the mountains to the north.

 Panther Creek Trail – 6.6 miles out and back